Alvis 12/70: Body

 The standard catalogued four-door four-seater saloon or two-door four-seater drophead coupé bodywork was made for Alvis by Mulliners of Birmingham.

 It was described by a motoring correspondent of The Times as follows:The four-door body has four sidewindows and makes a comfortable four-seater; the doors have roll armrests and ashtrays and there is a central pull-down rest.
 The rear windows are "carried well back and allow a very fair view".
 The doors have slip pockets and glass louvres that conform to the body's lines.
 There is a cupboard in the instrument panel and the instruments and ashtray are centrally placed.
 There are two-way visors, independent wiper controls (left and right), a spring steering wheel and in its centre ignition, dip and switch (headlights), signalling and horn controls.
 There are ventilators in the scuttle, a sliding roof and a fully opening windscreen.
 The front seats are adjustable, the backrests will tip up and beneath them there are floor wells for the feet of the back passengers.
 A stabilising bumper and two horns are fitted at the front.

 The whole of the back panel of the car was hinged at the bottom carrying the spare wheel on its inner side and it could be made to open just past the vertical.
 The correspondent reported "it does not make the most convenient arrangement for luggage.

 Road test

 In a carefully worded brief portion of a full item about a 12/70 on test a Times correspondent reported in June 1938 that he considered the price high for a Twelve but that the value was there, the quietness and smoothness of running and the firmness yet gentleness of the controls.
 However he did comment that in view of the ordinary (sic) springing it travelled with remarkable evenness and held the road in a most stable way.
 75 mph was the greatest speed in top gear.
 Price as tested £435, "a drophead coupé is also made at a rather higher figure".

 Production

-A total of 741 cars was manufactured until 1940, with 121 still surviving.
+A total of 741 cars were manufactured until 1940, with 121 still surviving.
 In 1945 the 12/70 was replaced by the modernized Alvis TA 14, but much of the 12/70 lived on in this post war model.